fredokun/cl-jupyter/Readme.md

     python3 ./install-cl-jupyter.py

-By default, cl-Jupyter assumes SBCL as the default lisp implementation.
+By default, cl-jupyter assumes SBCL as the default lisp implementation.
 Using CCL instead requires the following command line:

     python3 ./install-cl-jupyter.py  --lisp=ccl

-**Note**: cl-Jupyter seems to work better with CCL on MacOS  (but on Linux everything's fine with SBCL).
+**Note**: cl-jupyter seems to work better with CCL on MacOS (but on Linux everything's fine with SBCL).

+As an optional step, you can pre-install the quicklisp dependencies to avoid a veeeerrrry long first startup.

+  - using SBCL

+    sbcl --load ./cl-jupyter.lisp

+   - using CCL

+    ccl --load ./cl-jupyter.lisp

 ## Running cl-jupyter

 ### Console mode

+ - for Jupyter

+    jupyter console --kernel=lisp

+ - for IPython 3.x

     ipython3 console --kernel=lisp

 ### Notebooks

-The real interest of cl-Jupyter is its use conjointly with the Jupyter notebook frontend.
+The real interest of cl-jupyter is its use conjointly with the Jupyter notebook frontend.
 For a try, type:

+  - for Jupyter

+    jupyter notebook

+  - for IPython 3.x

-    ipython3 notebook --kernel=lisp
+    ipython3 notebook

 The file [about-cl-jupyter.ipynb](https://github.com/fredokun/cl-jupyter/blob/master/about-cl-jupyter.ipynb) is an example of a Lisp-based notebook.